fanglingsu/vimb/commands.md

 : Start hinting to open inputboxes or textareas with external editor.
 If PREFIX is given, print this into the inputbox, default `;e`.

-hint-focus-nex
-hint-focus-prev
+next, prev
-: Focus next or previous hint.
+: Focus next or previous hint if hinting mode is active.

 ## yank